duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 ## Important Notes

-1. Before using these templates in your code, please familiarize yourself with the [Spice Displaying](https://duck.co/duckduckhack/spice_displaying) document to understand the **proper usage of both the `templates` block and the `options` block**.
+1. Before using these templates in your code, please familiarize yourself with the display options for your Instant Answer type (for example, [Spice Display](https://duck.co/duckduckhack/spice_displaying) to understand the **proper usage of both the `templates` block and the `options` block**.

 2. For your desired template features to display correctly, each item's data must contain the corresponding properties.
 Generally these are set with the aid of a [`normalize` function](https://duck.co/duckduckhack/spice_displaying#codenormalizecode-function-optional), if they do not already exist in your [`data` object](https://duck.co/duckduckhack/spice_displaying#codedatacode-object-required).

-Understanding these is crucial to implementing Spice templates properly and effectively.
+Understanding these is crucial to implementing templates properly and effectively.

 ------